instana/go-sensor/README.md

 ## W3C Trace Context

-The Go sensor library implements minimal support of the [W3C Trace Context](https://www.w3.org/TR/trace-context/) by propagating the `traceparent` and `tracestate` HTTP headers.
-The [`instana.TracingHandlerFunc()`][instana.TracingHandlerFunc] middleware extracts these headers and adds them to the outgoing request without any changes.
-This is done before the underlying handler is called, so the user can than alter these values inside their handling function.
+The Go sensor library fully supports [the W3C Trace Context standard](https://www.w3.org/TR/trace-context/):

+* An [instrumented `http.Client`][instana.RoundTripper] sends the `traceparent` and `tracestate` headers, updating them with the exit span ID and flags.
+* Any `http.Handler` instrumented with [`instana.TracingHandlerFunc()`][instana.TracingHandlerFunc] picks up the trace context passed in the `traceparent` header, potentially restoring the trace from `tracestate` even if the upstream service is not instrumented with Instana.

 ## Events API